Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 {{% expandlarge id="download-app-locally" header="Download application locally" %}}

-Some application feautures are not supported to develop in Altinn Studio.
+Some application features are not supported for development in Altinn Studio.
 These must be developed in a local development environment.

 The development itself can be carried out in your preferred development tool,